apollographql/eslint-plugin-graphql/README.md

 ### Selecting Validation Rules

-GraphQL validation rules can be configured in the eslint rule's configuration using the `validators` setting.
+GraphQL validation rules can be configured in the eslint rule configuration using the `validators` option.
 The default selection depends on the `env` setting.
 If no `env` is specified, all rules are enabled by default.

 The `validators` setting can be set either to a list of specific validator names or to the special value `"all"`.